fsi-open/doctrine-extensions/doc/translatable.md

 - supports string or integer type for locale field; defining locale as an association to another entity is not supported
 - supports indexing translations collection by locale (or some other field) which simplifies accessing different translations at the same time from one instance of base entity
+- supports manipulating multiple translations in one ORM transaction

 ## Creating and attaching the TranslatableListener to the event manager ##